-THAT the new boundary description for St. Patrick Catholic Elementary School be described as: East: Commencing on the Niagara River to
+THAT the new boundary description for St. Patrick Catholic Elementary School be described as:

 South: Magdalen St. (and its projection) to Slater Ave. to Roberts St.

 West: MacDonald St to Stamford St to Florence Ave to Rosedale Ave to Sixth Ave (excluding) to the CNR to